joelimome/runfunc/README.txt

 ------------------

-Non-keyword arguments are treated as required arguments - optfunc.run will throw an error if they number of arguments provided on the command line doesn't match the number expected by the function (unless @notstrict is used, see below).
+Non-keyword arguments are treated as required arguments - optfunc.run will throw an error if the number of arguments provided on the command line doesn't match the number expected by the function (unless @notstrict is used, see below).

 Keyword arguments with defaults are treated as options.
-At the moment, only string and boolean arguments are supported.
-Other types are planned.
+Option types are set to match the type of the default value.
+This can be controlled using the @option decorator described later.

 Consider the following: